rajanbajaj/APRL/README.md

 # APRL

-A Portak for Researchers and Learners
+A Portal for Researchers and Learners

 ## Getting Started